-Autumn Term: Visual Elements
+Autumn Term: Visual Elements & Abstract Still Life

 Students will learn the foundation skills for creating successful drawings and paintings.
 Draw a still life from observation and develop a range of tone, understanding how light shows a 3D form.
 Exploring texture and mark making on a range of objects, drawing from observation.
 Understanding colour theory and how it can be applied to create a mood or feeling.
+Abstract artists will be studied to explore how work can be created to express feelings and respond to other influences such as music.
+The final piece of this project will be an abstract still life piece created in a range of media.